Step 1: List All Tasks and Resource Requirements

 Lead Strategy

-The lead strategy is considered by many a bellicose approach to capacity planning.
+The lead strategy is considered by many an assertive approach to capacity planning.
 Its goal is to accumulate enough resources to fulfill potential estimated demand.
 The way to achieve this is by making an upfront expenditure to increase capacity.
 This is a strategy deployed by companies experiencing or anticipating large growth.

 Match Strategy

 The match strategy depends on both actual and estimated demand when resolving capacity issues.
-It’s the mixture of both the previous two strategies, where you neither wait to expend all your capacity resources to invest in capacity nor invest too much in anticipation of future growth.
+It’s right in between the two previous strategies —you neither wait to expend all your resources to invest in capacity nor invest too much in anticipation of future growth.
 It considers actual real-time demand and uses it to enact small incremental changes to capacity.

 Step 3: Estimate Task Duration

-“Time is money,” as Benjamin Franklin so eloquently put it.
-Before you can start calculating costs, you need to first determine the time it will take to finish individual tasks.
+Before you can start calculating expenses to make a budget estimate, you determine the time it will take to finish individual tasks.

-A more successful and healthier approach to estimating task duration is using the data from the time-tracking tools and methods your company employs.
-Tools, such as:
+A more successful and healthier approach to estimating task duration is using the data from the time-tracking tools and methods your company employs, such as:

 - Employee timesheets and various spreadsheets.

-Out of the above-mentioned tools, the most precise one by far is time-tracking software.
-It’s one of the easiest ways to track time and will provide you with the most accurate time frame for completing individual tasks.
+Out of all these tools, the most precise one by far is time-tracking software.
+It’s not only the easiest, but it also provides you with the most accurate time frame for completing individual tasks.

-Using time tracking software for estimating task duration relies on one simple thing – the longer you track the time of your team and the more data about the duration of different types of tasks you collect, the easier it will be to estimate costs for future projects.
+Using time tracking software for estimating task duration relies on one simple thing – the longer you track the time of your team and the more data about the duration of different types of tasks you collect, the easier it will be to make budgetary estimates for future projects.

-This will allow you to get the real picture of both the task and the project’s duration, as you can track in real-time the difference between estimated and actual time.
+This will allow you to get the real picture of both the task and the project’s duration, as you can track the difference between estimated and actual time in real-time.
 With that information, you can adjust the task duration estimate as the project keeps moving forward.

 Step 4: Use Your Experience and Data

-Next is to use all your historical data and records about past projects to create a more accurate project cost estimate.
+Next is to use all your historical data and records about past projects to create an accurate budget estimate for the current project.

 The data you should be focusing on is: